Paris is a wonderful city, but sometimes it's hard to know how to avoid the basic tricks.

 More information on the official website.

-Tickets T+ can be bought one by one, or ten by ten (cheaper in this case).
+Tickets T+ can be bought one by one, or ten by ten, which is slightly cheaper.

-And you should always validate your ticket: it's automatically the case in metro or RER because you pass a turnstile or automatic door before to get on, but it's not true for tramways where you validate inside only.
+And you should always validate your ticket: it's automatically the case in metro or RER because you pass a turnstile or automatic door before to get on, but it's not true for tramways and buses where you validate inside only.
+So don't forget to do so!

 NB: Remember airports are in suburb!
 Don't try to leave Paris with a T+.

 Pass : If you prefer to use a pass than tickets, you have different options.
 You can get tickets and information by the RATP or the Tourist Office websites.
 But consider you will probably walk a lot in Paris because a lot of must-do are in the centre and it's so pleasant to roam around.
-So if you calculate well your plans, you would probably need a pass only for certain days and destinations of your trip (Versailles, Montmartre, airports...).
+So if you calculate well your plans, you would probably need a pass only for certain days and destinations of your trip, like Versailles, Montmartre, or airports.

 - pickpockets operate mainly in the transports, so keep your bag in front of you or between your legs

-- when you pass doors or turnstiles, don't hesitate too long after you validated your ticket: it happens every day that people wait and the doors finally close on their heads because the time is gone
+- when you pass doors or turnstiles, don't hesitate too long after you validate your ticket: it happens every day that people wait and the doors finally close on their heads because the time's gone

-- lines 1 and 14 are automatic, which means even hurried Parisians avoid to enter after the ring!
+- lines 1 and 14 are automatic metros, which means that even hurried Parisians avoid to enter after the ring!
 There is no driver in these lines, so no one will re-open the doors for you if your arm is partly stuck!
-It generally hurts you and creates a bug in the system which gonna stop the line for long minutes while everyone look at you with anger.
-Wait for the next one, it's only in few minutes!
+It generally hurts you and creates a bug in the system which gonna stop the line for long minutes while everyone looks at you with anger.
+Wait for the next one, it's only in few minutes.

 - if you entered the metro but not the rest of your family, exit at the next station and... don't move!
 Normally, your family entered in the next metro at the same place exactly!
 They will be face to you in 3 minutes